Lipedema, a Serious Disease You Should Know About

 Sara is 29 and her life was normal until she gave birth.
 After the birth, while she was caring for her baby, she started following a rigorous diet to lose the excess weight she had gained during pregnancy.

-However, as the months went by, her body began to experience something unusual.
+However, as the months went by, her body began to change in unusual ways.

 After a year and a half, she could barely walk and found herself forced to use a wheelchair.